ppaksoo-921/Curvature_extract/README.md

 * Extract_curvature_Anglegather.py
 * Various angle gather data files used in our research

+# Data availability
+Due to data sharing restrictions, the CMP dataset cannot be provided.
+However, to ensure reproducibility, we instead provide the synthetic angle-domain common image gather dataset used for algorithm validation in Data_angle_gather.zip.

 # Python Libraries
 Our research utilizes various Python libraries that need to be installed:
 * NumPy